 About

-KlezKanada now hosts a monthly klezmer music jam!
 Every third Sunday of the month, join Montreal’s klezmer community to play klezmer tunes together.
-We hope that these jam sessions will be a space where Montreal musicians – and guests from out of town – can come together regularly to play klezmer music, discover new repertoire, and build community.
+KlezKanada’s Montreal Klezmer Jam is a space where Montreal musicians – and guests from out of town – come together regularly to play klezmer music, discover new repertoire, and build community.

-Each month, the jam leaders will choose a few tunes that will be played over the course of the session.
-We will post links to recordings of those tunes here.
-While we will post charts when available, we encourage you to start by listening to the recordings and trying to learn the repertoire by ear.
-Listening is the best way to get to know the style.
+Each month, the guest artists will choose a tune to include in the first jam set.
+We will post a link to a recording and/or chart of the tunes here.
+We encourage you to start by listening to the recordings and trying to learn the repertoire by ear.
+Close listening is the best way to get to know the style.
+These tunes will be kept on the website as part of our growing community repertoire.
+Please note that this tune will not be taught in the session.

 Next Jam: